EmreAlbayrak/VMR2P0R0001/README.md

 *NC: Not Connected*
 *SC: Short Circuit*

 ***Note:** All the connetions between motors and motor drivers are same in the device (x-axis 1, x-axis 2 and y-axis).
-In the current version of the product, motor drivers runs at 24V and requires at least 4 ampers power supply per driver*
+In the current version of the product, motor drivers runs at 24V and requires at least 4 ampers power supply per driver.*